kevinGodell/ffmpeg-streamer/README.md

 **ffmpeg-streamer** is a packaged nodejs [express](https://github.com/expressjs/express) server that wraps `ffmpeg` to allow easy streaming of video feeds directly to ***modern*** browsers for testing purposes.
 It currently includes 6 different types of streaming which are *mjpeg*, *jpeg via socket.io*, *progressive mp4*, [*flv.js*](https://github.com/Bilibili/flv.js), [*hls.js*](https://github.com/video-dev/hls.js), and *media source via socket.io*.
+Input types supported are mjpeg and rtsp ip video streams.

 ### Installation
 **ffmpeg-streamer** has been packaged into an executable using [pkg](https://github.com/zeit/pkg).